TLPcoder/hystrix-controller-oop-js/README.md

 ```
 ## hystrix command options: ##

-•circuitBreakerSleepWindowInMilliseconds - how long the circuit breaker should stay opened, before allowing a single request to test the health of the service
+• circuitBreakerSleepWindowInMilliseconds - How long the circuit breaker should stay opened, before allowing a single request to test the health of the service

-•errorHandler - function to validate if the error response from the service is an actual error.
+• errorHandler - Function to validate if the error response from the service is an actual error.
 If this function returns an error object (default implementation), this request call will be marked as failure, which will influence the error percentage.
 If it returns null or false, the call will not be marked as failure.
 An example could be a 404 error, if the customer is not found.

-•requestModel - The function that is called when you run the execution method on the hystrix command.
+• requestModel - The function that is called when the developer runs the execution method on the hystrix command.
 Must return a promise.

-timeout for request
+•timeout: Timeout in milliseconds for request

-•circuitBreakerRequestVolumeThreshold - minimum number of requests in a rolling window that needs to be exceeded, before the circuit breaker will bother at all to calculate the health
+• circuitBreakerRequestVolumeThreshold - minimum number of requests in a rolling window that needs to be exceeded, before the circuit breaker will bother at all to calculate the health

-•circuitBreakerForceOpened - force this circuit breaker to be always opened
+• circuitBreakerForceOpened - force this circuit breaker to be always opened

-•circuitBreakerForceClosed - force this circuit breaker to be always closed
+• circuitBreakerForceClosed - force this circuit breaker to be always closed

-•circuitBreakerErrorThresholdPercentage - error percentage threshold to trip the circuit
+• circuitBreakerErrorThresholdPercentage - error percentage threshold to trip the circuit

-•statisticalWindowLength - length of the window to keep track of execution counts metrics (success, failure)
+• statisticalWindowLength - length of the window to keep track of execution counts metrics (success, failure)

-•statisticalWindowNumberOfBuckets - number of buckets within the statistical window
+• statisticalWindowNumberOfBuckets - number of buckets within the statistical window

-•percentileWindowNumberOfBuckets - number of buckets within the percentile window
+• percentileWindowNumberOfBuckets - number of buckets within the percentile window

-•percentileWindowLength - length of the window to keep track of execution times
+• percentileWindowLength - length of the window to keep track of execution times

 •requestVolumeRejectionThreshold - maximum number of concurrent requests, which can be executed.
 Defaults to 0, i.e. no limitation